gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Read more about this feature and its impact [on the Gradle blog](https://blog.gradle.org/introducing-file-system-watching)!

-### Incremental development performance
+### Android performance improvements

-This release contains further improvements for incremental development &mdash; the part of the software development process where you make frequent small changes.
+This release contains performance improvements for doing incremental development on Android builds.
-These performance improvements are more pronounced for Android builds.

 For example, `assembleDebug` for a non-abi change on the Santa Tracker Android project improved by 15% compared to Gradle 6.7: